jadijadi/lpic1book/content/1026_linux_as_virtualization_guest.md

 sudo modprobe kvm
 ```

-> If you see `hypervisor` in your `/proc/cpuinfo` it means that you are inside a virtualized linux machine :)
+> If you see `hypervisor` in your `/proc/cpuinfo` it means that you are inside a virtualized Linux machine :)

 Now, let's see the 2 types of hypervisors.
 First type 2, since it's easier to understand.